niksilver/monome-docs/norns/study-3.md

 >> params:read(1)
 ```

-After a read, the norns system will cycle through every parameter to set its value to the preset's values, but it won't perform the `action` function.
-In order to pass the preset's values through the parameter's actions, you'll need to include a `params:bang()`, which triggers every parameter.
+After a read, the norns system will cycle through every parameter to set its value to the PSET's values, but it won't perform the `action` function.
+In order to pass the PSET's values through the parameter's actions, you'll need to include a `params:bang()`, which triggers every parameter.

 ```lua
 >> params:read(1)